 the board and/or add a protective coating.
 All reporting plants that print the board use the flexo printing technique.
 For box making cold glue and small amounts (< 0.1 kg/tonne nsp) of hot melt, tape (paper or plastic), plastic tear strip and stitch wire are used.

-All packing materials have been reported.
-Packaging amounts to relatively small inputs of tape, wrappings of paper or plastic film, steel bands and pallets used as packaging of the saleable product.
-Pallets are used to a great extent in the logistic operations of the corrugated board industry.
-However the reported data on the use of pallets are confusing because of the complexity of the matter.
+Data on cores and other packaging materials associated with paper reels and for packaging materials used around corrugated products was not collected and updated for 2021.
+Looking at previous data collections, the values showed little change over the years and other LCA studies show that the impacts of these packaging components are relatively small.
+Packaging for corrugated board products amounts to relatively small inputs of tape, wrappings of paper or plastic film, steel bands and pallets used as packaging of the saleable product.
+Pallets are also used in the logistic operations of the corrugated board industry.
+However, data on usage of pallets has not been collected.
+Previous iterations of the study have shown that the reported data on the use of pallets are confusing because of the complexity of the matter.
 Pallets can be returnable or one-way, only used internally in the plants and produced of wood, plastic or paper/ wood combinations.
-Some plants have reported their use in number of pallets while others have reported in kilogram pallet per tonne net saleable product.
-Therefore a figure could not be reported.
+Previously some plants have reported their use in number of pallets while others have reported in kilogram pallet per tonne net saleable product, making it difficult to produce a meaningful figure.

 Allocation to paper grades when a mill produces more than one paper grade